insideout10/wordlift-plugin/src/readme.txt

 1. Upload `wordlift.zip` to the `/wp-content/plugins/` directory
 2. Extract the files in the wordlift subfolder
-3. Activate the plug-in using a [WordLift key] (http://docs.wordlift.it/en/latest/key-concepts.html#wordlift-key).
+3. Activate the plug-in using a [WordLift key](http://docs.wordlift.it/en/latest/key-concepts.html#wordlift-key).
 You might receive this key from us or from an automatic email system.
 Once you have received the key go to the WordPress administration menu, click on Plugins / Installed Plugins.
 Then click on Settings on the WordLift plugin and add the key there.

 **Subscribing to the service from the WordLift website is NOT yet available.**

 == Frequently Asked Questions ==

 =Why shall I use WordLift?=

 The purpose of using WordLift is to (1) categorize your content, (2) help people find content of interest to them, and (3) help WordLift describe your contents in *machine-readable* format so that other computers can re-use it.

-=Why shall I publish my contents as Linked Data?= Richer metadata helps making content discoverable, searchable, and provides new means to reaching your audience.
+=Why shall I publish my contents as Linked Data?=

+Richer metadata helps making content discoverable, searchable, and provides new means to reaching your audience.
 Organising web contents around concepts or entities rather than traditional web pages helps improve navigation, content re-use, content re-purposing and search engine rankings.